gadenbuie/garrickadenbuie-com/content/blog/2022/countdown-v0-4-0/index.markdown

 ### New buttons and keyboard interactions

 Beyond the improved timer,
-using a class instead of a bunch of StackOverlow code makes it a whole lot easier to add on additional features that need to build on the timer’s internal state.
+the new `CountdownTimer` class makes it a whole lot easier to add additional features that need to build on the timer’s internal state.

 For example, you can now